TiagoPR/MeowBot/README.md

 # MeowBot
 A discord simple bot that sends cat pictures and other commands, it was my first time using Node.js

 Didn't include de "node_modules" file, but has you see in the require function you know what you gotta install.
+Also the config.json because of the bot token, but just used it for the prefix and token.

 Commands: